florianmattana/hugo/content/posts/fp4-fused-attention-kernel-sm120.md

 With `lane / 4` for the row and `lane % 4` for the K-column subgroup, each of the32 threads gets a unique assignment: 8 row positions times 4 K-column groups.
 No two threads duplicate each other's work and no position in the A tile goes unloaded.
 The four registers follow a pattern that is worth making explicit because it is easy to get wrong.
 The first two registers, a0 and a1, cover the same K-column range but different rows: a0 for row0, a1 for row0+8.
 The second two registers, a2 and a3, shift the K-columns by 16 and repeat the same row pattern: a2 for row0, a3 for row0+8.
 The row alternates across registers rather than incrementing, which is the opposite of what feels natural.

-Running the identity matrix test after this fix: 8 non-zeros, on the diagonal at the correct positions for columns 0 through 7.

 After this fix: 8 non-zeros, correct diagonal positions for columns 0 through 7.